-Preventative angioplasty could save thousands of livesSeptember 12th, 2013 in Cardiology /
+Preventative angioplasty could save thousands of livesSeptember 12, 2013 in Medicine & Health / Cardiology

 Preventive angioplasty in heart attack patients cuts the risk of death and other serious complications, according to research by cardiologists.